bookofproofs/bookofproofs.github.io/_sources/history/16th-century/hobbes.md

 * Hobbes defended his mathematical works to the end of his life.
 * Let us end with the summary of what Hobbes believed that he had achieved in mathematics, written near the end of his life.
 * If Hobbes' mathematics was worthless why has so much effort been expounded on it even in the last few years (as the references show).
-* There is no doubt that Hobbes' mathematics is wrong, but strangely, that does not seem to make it worthless!
-As a philosopher he was a leading figure, having a major influence on political thought.

 Born 5 April 1588, Westport, Malmesbury, Wiltshire, England.
 Died 4 December 1679, Hardwick Hall, Derbyshire, England.